hojahoja/Gem-Poacher/documentation/user_manual.md

 > [!NOTE]
-> Your score won't be saved if you don't enter a name.
+> Your score won't be saved if you don't enter a name or scored 0 points.

 ### When text entry box isn't visible